robbert-vdh/yabridge/README.md

 features for a certain plugin or VST host:

 - Double precision audio (`processDoubleReplacing`).
+- SysEx messages.
+In addition to MIDI, VST 2.4 also supports SysEx.
+I don't know of any hosts or plugins that use this, but please let me know if this is needed for something.
 - Vendor specific extension (for instance, for [REAPER](https://www.reaper.fm/sdk/vst/vst_ext.php), though most of these extension functions will work out of the box without any modifications).